 LinkedIn:

 Twitter:

 Facebook:

 Name: Folarin Solademi

-Degree program during internship (masters/PhD/PDF):
+Degree prog gram during internship PhD

+(masters/PhD/PDF):

-Expected year of graduation: 2024
+Expected year of graduation: ed year of graduation: 2024

-lf PDF, indicate month/year PhD received: MM Year
+lf F If PDF, indicate month/year PhD received: ММ Year

 University: University of Manitoba

-Department: Natural Resources Institute or Interdisciplinary
+Department: Natural Resources Institute or Inte rdisciplinary

-Address at university: Room 316 Sinnott Building, 70 Dysart Rd.
+Address at university: Room 316 Sinnott Building, 70 Dy sart Rd.

-City, Province, Postal code: Winnipeg, MB, R3T 2M6
+City, P rovince, Postal code: Winnipeg, MB, R3T 2M6

 Phone:

-Permanent phone or Cell phone (204) 583-2789
+Permanent phone or Cell phone t phone or Cell phone (204) 583-2789

-Permanent email: folarin_solademi@yahoo.com
+Permanent email: Permanent email: folarin_solademi@yahoo.com

 Alternative email: solademf@myumanitoba.ca

 Citizenship: Nigerian

 Gender: Male

 4.4.2.
 Conflict of interest.
-Is the intern: 7.7.6.
-COILLICE OI IIIICI COL is the 11116111 a.
-An owner or a co-owner of the partner organization: Yes Nox b.
-A relative of an owner or co-owner of the partner organization Yes Nox c.
-An employee of and/or a participant in the day-to-day management of the partner organization: Yes Nox d.
-A relative of the academic and/or partner supervisors of the proposed project: Yes Nox If yes s to any of the above, please click here to complete the Conflict of Interest Declaration and send it to accelerate@mitacs.ca BEFORE submitting your application.
+Is the intern:

+- a.
+An owner or a co-owner of the partner organization: Yes\\\\ No\\\x - b.
+A relative of an owner or co-owner of the partner organization Yes\\\ No\\x\ - An employee of and/or a participant in the day-to-day management of the partner organization: Yes\\\\ No\\\x - d.
+A relative of the academic and/or partner supervisors of the proposed project: Yes\\\ No\\\x

+If yes to any of the above, please click here to complete the Conflict of Interest Declaration and send it to accelerate@mitacs.ca BEFORE submitting your application.